JohnnysEmporium/TemplateWizard/README.md

 5. Select "Change Color of existing one"
 6. Select color or press ALT+6 on the Incident website and choose '4' to add latest update
 7. Notification is ready in "files" folder

+## Remarks:

+Dont populate your clipboard between pressing ALT+5/ALT+6 and creating a notification.
+Template Wizard uses your clipboard data to fill the template.